Amazon Prime Day 2019: Up to 65% off SSDs, hard drives and flash drives

 If you've got a laptop with an empty PCIe NVMe slot, this might be just the drive to fill it.

 Running out of space on your network-attached storage?
-Not with this you won't.
-The 10GB model is available at 58% discount.
+Not with a couple of these you won't.
+If you want larger, though, the 10TB is on sale, too, for $213.

 Other internal drive deals: